NaNdalal-dev/DataScience/README.md

 # DataScience
-All about pandas,matplotlib and numpy modules
+about maths and stats(Machine learning)